MIM Chamber Orchestra Series

 The music begins almost where we leave off with the Vivaldi- rhythmic, hunt-like, rough.
 Typical Piazzolla.
 We then arrive at a polar opposite section- reflective, almost sensual in introspection.
 Typical Tango.
 We somehow transition, without realizing, to a tantalizing flurry at the end, as if 2 people getting together after the hunt, after the introspection, to dance their furies and passions away.
 Together.
 Typical Tango.
 Typical Piazzolla.
 Typical Argentina.
 A small gift from me to you.

 Gifts can be given in many different forms and our next 2 composers communicated their love through the gift of composition.
-Mahler’s massive Symphony No. 5 includes one of the most personal and private moments that he ever composed.
+Gustav Mahler’s massive Symphony No. 5 includes one of the most personal and private moments that he ever composed.
 The Adagietto comes between the gargantuan 3rd movement and the jaunty, celebratory 5th and final movement.
 It was composed shortly after a major hemorrhage that left Gustav on the brink of death.
 This music was written to his new love, Alma Schindler.
 It is almost a respite from life itself, on the seesaw of life and death, into the ethereal world of love between two people that only music can describe.
 This was a musical love letter to his soon-to-be wife, Alma.
 She claims he also left a short letter behind with her which reads:

 In which way I love you, my sunbeam,